 Join the HJF Team!

 HJF is seeking a Research Assistant who will work under the direct supervision of a Principal Investigator/Staff Scientist in the Regenerative Medicine Department of the Operational and Undersea Medicine Directorate, located at the Naval Medical Research Center (NMRC) in Silver Spring, Maryland.
 HJF provides scientific, technical and programmatic support services to the Regenerative Medicine Department.
+US Citizenship is required.

 The incumbent will provide technical laboratory support and assistance in direct support of the Department's surgical, molecular and cell biology research endeavors involving acute traumatic care.
 The incumbent’s daily duties will include tasks that are accomplished in a general research laboratory work environment and in a surgical operating room setting.
 Assignments will be performed under close supervision with the intent of enhancing the incumbent's knowledge and skills in order to perform more difficult assignments with greater independence at the next higher performance level.